Pinafore/nlp-hw/tfidf_guesser/README.md

     tokenizer does support n-grams, which may help you in the extra credit (but consume more memory):
     https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html
+5. The buzzer leaderboard will report both accuracy and buzz ratio.
+Both are important, as you can only decide if a guess is correct if the correct guess is an option: you can get 100% accuracy on the buzzer if all of the guesses are wrong... but your buzz position will be horrible.
 7.  *Do not focus on buzzer accuracy to early*!
 When your guesser is broken, all of the guesses will be wrong and you'll trivially get perfect buzz accuracy (always wait).
 Unless you're going for going after extra credit, you should pay attention to precision and recall (which are specific to the guesser).